FRC-8193/Base-2026/README.md

 > [!WARNING]
 > This codebase is designed specifically for *our* robot, with its unique dimensions, CAN IDs, and setup.
-> To use it with your robot, you'll likely have to change configuration values in [INSERT CONFIG].
+> To use it with your robot, you'll likely have to change configuration values in [config.cpp](src/main/cpp/stingers/config.cpp).

 ### 1. Clone the repository
 In your terminal, run: